kailash-manasarovar/statement/docs/timeline/2024/december.md

 - We also, curiously, see some activity on the Cloudflare infrastructure that runs this site that shows that people in Finland are requesting pages.

+## Patricia communicates again

+- Patricia continues to make contact as if I'm an idiot.
+- She sends an email around to everyone with significant dates on it.
+- 7th October, a date in the 70s related to an Irish terrorist attack, and a date related to puppy love.
+- I'll extrapolate later but I believe she is trying to remind me of the [puppy love and romance](../2023/april.md#overwhelming-romantic-feelings) from before, and keep me hooked in.

 ## Threats

 - I continue to get online threats from fake accounts.